“The path you take is your path and no one else’s, so welcome it.”

 Many aspiring musicians worry about their futures, wondering whether they have enough talent to succeed as pros.

-Thing is, musical talent is but a facet of what enables us to sustain ourselves from our art.
+Thing is, musical talent is but a facet of what enables us to become capable artists.

 Ultimately, our musical progress depends more on our literacy with the creative process than on any talent.

 Talent represents our innate potential; it’s like a wind that blows throughout our lifetimes.

 Creative skills – especially the practice, performance, professional, and self-care skills covered in The Musician’s Way – are the sails we deploy to catch that wind and move our artistry forward.

 Masterful skills weave bigger sails, capture more air, and give rise to greater accomplishment.

 “Ultimately, our musical progress depends more on our literacy with the creative process than on any talent.”